thoughtspot/thoughtspot.github.io/_release/notes.md

 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
-<p>A problem was resolved where deleting a relation failed if either side of that relationship was a worksheet.</p>
+<p>A problem was resolved where deleting a relationship failed if either side of that relationship was a worksheet.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">